Writing a simple lexical analyzer for SQL - Part 4

 Defining the lexical analyzer

-First and foremost, we need to define a general interface for a lexical analyzer.
+First and foremost, we need to define a general interface for a lexical analyzer (also referred as a tokenizer).

 2{

-3 bool TryAnalyze(string codeToScan, out List<Token> tokens, out List<string> errors);
+3 bool TryTokenize(out List<Token> tokens, out List<string> errors);

 4}

-This method is quite intuitive: a lexical analyzer takes a raw string as an argument and attempts to break it down into tokens.
+This method is quite intuitive: a lexical analyzer will take a raw string as an argument and attempt to break it down into tokens.
 It also returns errors if there are any.

 In our scenario, where we are implementing a lexical analyzer for SQL, we need to create a concrete class for that.